 Alternative methods to Backup WordPress

-To ensure the safety of your database and files, it is important to backup your WordPress website before performing any updates.
-For a comprehensive guide on backup and update procedures, kindly refer to the Updating WordPress Codex Page.
+To safeguard your database and files, it’s crucial to manually back up your WordPress site prior to executing any updates.
+For an in-depth manual on both backup and update protocols, please consult the Updating WordPress Codex Page.

-Here are the steps to backup your website using WPvivid Backup:
+Here’s how to perform a manual backup of your website using WPvivid Backup:

-- Navigate to the “WPvivid Backup” tab.
-From this tab, you will see three options: “backup and restore,” “export and import,” and “settings.”
+1. Go to the “WPvivid Backup” tab.
+Within this tab, you’ll find three choices: “backup and restore,” “export and import,” and “settings.”

-The WPvivid Backup page offers a variety of backup and restore options for your databases and WordPress files.
-You can choose from a combination of restoration options and decide where to store your backup files on local storage or in a remote location like FTP, SFTP, Google Drive, Dropbox, and more.
+The WPvivid Backup page provides a plethora of both manual and automatic backup options, along with restore functionalities for your databases and WordPress files.
+You have the liberty to select from a mix of restore methods and specify where you’d like to save your backup files—either on local storage or remote options like FTP, SFTP, Google Drive, Dropbox, and others.

-To backup up, your website before updating, click on the “how to backup your WordPress website link.
-This will automatically initiate the backup process.
-Please allow a few minutes for the WordPress update to complete.
-Additionally, there are options to update any outdated plugins or theme extensions.
+To employ automatic backups before going through with the update, click on the “how to backup your WordPress website” link.
+This action will automatically kickstart the backup procedure.
+Allow a few moments for the WordPress update to finalize.
+You’ll also find options here to refresh any outdated plugins or theme extensions.

 Checking on the Backups Update Status